dannybauman/30-day-map-challenge-2025/maps/01-points/LANGUAGE-UPDATES.md

 3. **Avoid hyperbole**: If everything is excellent, nothing is
 4. **Sound human**: Write like you're telling a colleague, not marketing
 5. **One adjective max**: "clean dark theme" not "gorgeous top-tier stunning dark theme"
+6. **Never say perfect**: Nothing is perfect.
+Use "worked well", "accurate", "clean execution" instead.
+Don't exaggerate or try to live up to perfection.

 ## 🔍 Why This Matters